sebastian-nagel/pywb-wiki/Fuzzy-Match-Rules.md

 The `replace` param indicates the last token to replace for prefix search.
 Setting it to `?` indicates that the query string on will be truncated.

-One example which uses this extended syntax is the the followng catch-all rule for removing *_=timestamp* or *uncache=timestamp* params:
+One example which uses this extended syntax is the the following catch-all rule for removing `_=timestamp` or `uncache=timestamp` params:

 ```yaml
     - url_prefix: ''